KlausBlum/LO-ly-wiki/Config.md

 The path where OLy looks for [language files](https://github.com/openlilylib/LO-ly/wiki/Config/_edit#language-file).
 Usually, there is no need to change the default setting.

+### Template path

+The path where OLy looks for [templates](https://github.com/openlilylib/LO-ly/wiki/Introduction#templates).
+Again, there is no need to change the default setting.

+### Ext.
+Editor Executable

+Here you can specify the executable file of an [external text editor](https://github.com/openlilylib/LO-ly/wiki/Introduction#easier-editing).
+With the "Select" button you can use a dialogue window from your OS to pick the right file.

+For **Windows**, the complete path must be given.

+For **Linux** and **Mac**, the name of the executable file without path should be sufficient.

 ### External PDF to SVG conversion command

 As of Version 0.5.11, OLy supports calling an external PDF-to-SVG conversion software.
 Its command line can be configured here.